 - High national prevalence of stroke 2.5%

-- Large economic impact; £2.8 billion direct costs to NHS
+- Large economical impact £2.8 billion direct costs to NHS

-- Known risk factor for stroke (accounts for 14% of strokes, 18% in AF at time of stroke)
+- AF is a known risk factor for stroke.
+AF accounts for 14% of strokes, 18% in AF at time of stroke.